sandbach/arabic_vocabulary/README.md

 ### Vocalization and transliteration

 In Arabic, short vowels are generally not written.
-There are only three short vowels in Arabic, so native readers can generally deduce the appropriate vowel from context.
+There are only three short vowels in Arabic, so native readers can usually deduce the appropriate vowel from context.
 This is not terribly useful for learners, however.
 Writing for children and foreign learners (and in the Qur'an, where accurate recitation is essential) employs a system of [diacritics](https://en.wikipedia.org/wiki/Arabic_diacritics#harakat) to mark short vowels.
 The Kelly project list does not include these diacritics, so I needed a way to find the vocalization for arbitrary Arabic words and sentences.

 Reverso has an API that takes an Arabic word and returns a vocalization and transliteration for it.
 This is great, but it comes with some problems: